 Marinade, for basting

 Although your vegetables will almost certainly cook thoroughly in the 20- to 30-minute time frame, you’ll want to keep a close eye on your meats.
 If you have a meat thermometer, this will help ensure your meat is cooked to a safe internal temperature.
-According to the United States Department of Agriculture, steak should be cooked to an internal temperature of 145 degrees F, pork to 160 degrees F, chicken to 165 degrees F and seafood to 145 degrees F.
+According to the USDA, steak should be cooked to an internal temperature of 145 degrees, pork to 160 degrees, chicken to 165 degrees and seafood to 145 degrees Fahrenheit.